bernie-skipole/webparametrics/docs/index.md

 ## Setup lxd on the VPS

+as root:

 usermod --append --groups lxd bernard

-bernard will need to log in and out

 lxd init